How to: Manage Status and State

 }

-• project.name - The name of the project we are connected to.
+• project.name - The connected project name

 id